New Heuristics for the Operation of an Ambulance Fleet under Uncertainty: Numerical results

-We now consider an artificial instance.
-In this instance, four bases and four ambulances are used, with all calls of the same priority and with every ambulance being able to serve every call.
-The four bases are (real) bases in the north, south, west and east regions of the city of Rio de Janeiro and the simulation begins with one ambulance at each base.
-We assume that the service time of each call is 45 minutes.
-Calls arrive in the following pattern: for the first 2 hours, say from $t=0$ to $t=2$, we have 4 calls in the South region (with time and location chosen randomly independently with uniform distribution in time and space) and no calls in the remaining 3 regions.
-In the next 3 hours, from $t=2$ to $t=5$, we have no calls and we repeat three times this process to obtain 4 calls in the south region for the time windows $[5,7]$ and $[10,12]$ and no calls in the time windows $[7,10]$ and $[12,15]$.
-We then do the same replacing the south zone with the north zone taking 4 calls in each of the three time windows $[15,17]$, $[20,22]$, and $[25,27]$ in the north zone only and no calls in time windows $[17,20]$, $[22,25]$, and $[27,30]$ in the whole city.
-In BBR, we take for $q(b,\Delta,\ell)$ the maximal number of calls in the corresponding time window.
-For this instance, if the home base rule is used, we would expect short response times for only 25\% of the calls, since only the ambulances parked in the region of the call would arrive quickly.
-The closest base rule would perform better, since after the first set of calls, ambulances would be correctly located for the next two sets of calls, but would not be correctly relocated to the north zone when the location of calls changes to north.
-The Best Base Rule, on the contrary, repositions the ambulances based on an anticipation of the loads of calls and ambulance deficits in future time windows.
-Table~\ref{table:bbr_hbr} reports for this experiment the response times obtained for our heuristics with the home base rule and BBR for the reassignment of ambulances after service.
-In this example, response times are reduced by approximately 50\% with BBR.
-It is also clear from this example, that given any positive time $\delta$, we can build a "similar" instance, for instance with periodic calls, where the penalized response time with our heuristics and the home base rule is larger by an amount $\delta$ compared to the penalized response time with these heuristics combined with BBR for ambulance reassignment.
+In this section, we consider a simple instance designed to make the rule for sending an idle ambulance to a station important.
+In this instance, there are $4$ identical ambulances, $4$~stations, and all emergencies are of the same type.
+The $4$~stations are (current) stations in the north, south, west and east parts of the city of Rio de Janeiro.
+The simulation begins with one ambulance at each station.
+The service time of each emergency is 45 minutes.
+Calls arrive according to the following pattern: during the first 2 hours, say in $[0,2]$, there are $4$~emergencies in the south region with arrival times and locations independent uniformly distributed in time and space, and no emergencies in the remaining $3$~regions.
+During the next $3$~hours, in $[2,5]$, no emergencies arrive anywhere.
+This pattern is repeated $3$ times, to obtain $4$~emergencies in the south region during each of the time windows $[0,2]$, $[5,7]$, and $[10,12]$, and no emergencies during the time windows $[2,5]$, $[7,10]$, and $[12,15]$.
+Next the pattern is repeated replacing the south region with the north region, with $4$~emergencies in the north region during each of the $3$ time windows $[15,17]$, $[20,22]$, and $[25,27]$, and no emergencies during time windows $[17,20]$, $[22,25]$, and $[27,30]$ anywhere in the city.
+For BSR, $q(b,c,t_{1},t_{2})$ was the maximum number of emergencies during $[t_{1},t_{2}]$.
+Table~\ref{table:bbr_hbr} reports the response times under heuristics CA, BM, NM, GHP1, and GHP2, with the home station rule (HBR) and best station rule (BSR) for sending idle ambulances to stations.
+In this example, the response times with BSR are approximately half the response times with HBR.
+This example shows that we can build instances where BSR performs much better than HSR and should in general be privileged to account for future high call loads in some regions.